 The Ballet sign refers paralysis of voluntary movements of the eyeball with preservation of the automatic movements.
 Sometimes this sign is present with exophthalmic goitre and hysteria.

-In renal imaging, the balloon on a string sign refers to the appearance on IVU in ureteropelvic junction obstruction.
+The balloon on a string sign refers to the appearance of the ureter on intravenous urography in ureteropelvic junction obstruction.
 It is seen due to the high and eccentric point of exit of ureter from a dilated renal pelvis.

-Balo concentric sclerosis (BCS) is a rare demyelinating disease, considered a subtype of multiple sclerosis 1.
+Balo concentric sclerosis (BCS) is a rare and severe monophasic demyelinating disease, considered a subtype of multiple sclerosis, appearing as a rounded lesion with alternating layers of hyper and hypoattenuation giving it a characteristic 'bullseye' or 'onion bulb' appearance 1,9.

 BALT lymphoma is an abbreviated term for bronchus-associated lymphoid tissue lymphoma.
 These neoplasms fall under the broader umbrella of mucosa associated lymphoid tissue (MALT) lymphomas.
 It is sometimes considered a type of primary pulmonary lymphoma.